streamsight/streamsight/README.md

 # Streamsight
-Streamsight is an interactive query engine for telemetry ingestion and distributed streaming platforms.__
+Streamsight is an interactive query engine for telemetry ingestion and distributed streaming platforms. <br />
-Using Streamsight you can perform live ANSI-SQL queries on top of data from Azure Event Hubs, Apache Kafka and more.__
+Using Streamsight you can perform live ANSI-SQL queries on top of data from Azure Event Hubs, Apache Kafka and more. <br />
 Streamsight displays data in both JSON and Table formats and gives insights into different metrics of the streaming platform of choice.

 ## Getting started